aws-samples/hpc-applications/README.md

 ### On existing Clusters

-If you already have a cluster up&running and you want to try these best practices, then you can `git clone` this repository:
+If you already have a cluster up&running and you want to try these best practices, you can `git clone` this repository:
 ```
 git clone https://github.com/aws-samples/hpc-applications.git
 ```